 Imagine a beam of energy that could bring down planes from miles away with nothing but electricity.
 Imagine an invisible wall of energy protecting a country from invasion, acting as an electric fence that could vaporize enemy soldiers the second they step foot inside.
 Sounds like something most militaries would love to get their hands on, doesn’t it?

 The dream of this kind of “death ray” has inspired weapons developers for decades.
 But one brilliant inventor, Nikola Tesla, claimed to have actually created one.

-Tesla was born in Serbia in 1856, where he received an education in engineering before immigrating to the United States.
+Tesla was born in what is now Croatia in 1856, where he received an education in engineering before immigrating to the United States.
 There, he got a job working for Thomas Edison before striking out on his own as an inventor.

 Many of Tesla’s inventions in this period were revolutionary.
 He primarily focused on improving systems for generating electric power and transmitting electric currents.
 In addition, he also made important innovations in the field of radio technology.

 But Tesla’s biggest dream was to find a way to beam limitless power directly through the air.
 Over the course of his life, he managed to develop a number of devices that could transmit electric energy wirelessly, but a lack of funding limited his research.
 However, in 1934, Tesla claimed that his research had resulted in an incredible new discovery: a device that could kill from miles away with electricity.

 Tesla called his invention the Teleforce.
 While many now know it as the Tesla death ray, the inventor resisted the term to describe it because it didn’t transmit rays as a ray of energy would dissipate in the air.
 Instead, Tesla’s invention focused energy along a narrow path, which he claimed made it powerful enough to bring down airplanes and kill people instantly.